mkoohafkan/mkoohafkan.github.io/_posts/2019-11-18-plotting-marginal-distributions-redux.md

 your marginal distributions is a point (i.e. all values are identical, such as `x` at `time = 0` in the above dataset) you can get some [weird behavior](https://github.com/clauswilke/ggridges/issues/47) in the axis extents set by `ggridges`.
-One easy workaround is to manually setting the x-axis limits of the plot using `ggplot2::coord_cartesian()`.
+If you don't want to filter out those instances from the marginal distribution data, you can always work around the issue by manually setting the x-axis limits of the plot using `ggplot2::coord_cartesian()`.